-- 1. a common agenda (i.e., shared vision, mission and project aims), - 2. shared measurement (i.e., electronic health record [EHR] data queries), - mutually reinforcing activities (i.e., intervention and implementation strategies), - continuous communication (i.e., routine steering committee meetings every two weeks), and - backbone support (i.e., organizational structure and roles for all partners).
+- 1. a common agenda (i.e., shared vision, mission and project aims), - 2. shared measurement (i.e., electronic health record [EHR] data gueries), - 3. mutually reinforcing activities (i.e., intervention and implementation strategies), - 4. continuous communication (i.e., routine steering committee meetings every two weeks), and - 5. backbone support (i.e., organizational structure and roles for all partners).

-During this year, we also developed a key driver diagram and toolkit to reflect the theory for improvement and guide the quality improvement (QI) activities.3

-Partners recruited 20 primary care practices across 11 health systems to participate in the QI project.
-All participating practices served a high volume of Medicaid patients, and health systems were given \$25000 in stipends to submit EHR data.
+During this year, we also developed a key driver diagram and toolkit to reflect the theory for improvement and guide the quality improvement (QI) activities.3 of Medicaid patients, and health systems were given \$25 000 in stipends to submit EHR data.
 The overall aim of the QI project was to decrease the percentage of adults with diabetes with A1c greater than 9% from 25% to 21% overall.
 To supplement the QI activities, the Ohio Department of Medicaid requested that the six MCPs align their QI projects with the activities of the QI practices to catalyze improvements in outcomes over time.
 In response to barriers to diabetes care voiced by providers and patients, Medicaid payers added coverage for Diabetes Self-Management Education and Support, three payers removed prior authorization requirements for continuous glucose monitors, and all payers aligned quantity limits on diabetes supplies and piloted home A1c testing.
 These MCP interventions enhanced equity to Medicaid enrollees by making it easier to obtain and afford diabetes supplies and resources, especially during the COVID-19 pandemic.